 Stonington Harbor Light, an enduring emblem of Connecticut’s maritime legacy, stands sentinel at the entrance to Stonington Harbor.
-Erected in 1840, this granite lighthouse has transitioned from guiding mariners to enlightening visitors as a museum, encapsulating the rich nautical and cultural heritage of the region.
+Built in 1840, this granite lighthouse has transitioned from guiding mariners to enlightening visitors as a museum — and notably, it was the first lighthouse museum in the United States, encapsulating the rich nautical and cultural heritage of the region.

 History of Stonington Harbor Light

-The original lighthouse at Windmill Point was constructed in 1823 but succumbed to shoreline erosion, prompting the need for a more resilient structure.
-In 1840, the current Stonington Harbor Light was built using large granite blocks, some repurposed from its predecessor.
+The original lighthouse at Windmill Point was constructed in 1823 by contractor Benjamin Chase for $3,000 — the first lighthouse built in Connecticut south of New London.
+By the late 1830s, severe shoreline erosion had brought the tower within 30 feet of the water’s edge, prompting the need for a relocated, more resilient structure.
+In 1840, contractor John Bishop of New London built the current Stonington Harbor Light using large granite blocks, many repurposed from its predecessor.

 Stonington Harbor Light Architecture and Design

 The lighthouse features an octagonal stone tower rising 35 feet, attached to a 1½-story keeper’s dwelling, both constructed from robust granite blocks.
 The tower’s design includes ornamental cornices and substantial granite lintels above doorways and windows, reflecting mid-19th-century architectural aesthetics.
-Originally built with a nearly flat roof, it was modified to a gabled design in 1842 to address leakage issues.
+Originally built with a nearly flat roof and simulated battlements, it was modified to a gabled design in 1842 to address leakage issues.
+The museum displays the lighthouse’s original fourth-order Fresnel lens upstairs, and a section of epoxy flooring downstairs allows visitors to peer into the station’s original cistern and well.

 Location and Surroundings